Documentation Index

 6. Reuse client instances

 Create a long-lived client instance per merchant configuration instead of per request.
+Why:- Better token cache reuse

 - Lower token endpoint traffic